DefaultO/Automic/README.md

 This is something I couldn't manage to work.
 It won't place the library into Growtopia's APK Lib Folder on it's own.
 You will probably have to replace ``libblue.so`` to ``libinfernal.so``.
 I don't know, they had a private version or this source is super old.

 Also create a new Folder in the Source Folder (where all those batches are) called ``gt``.
 In this Folder you put the original ``growtopia.apk``, since it gets deleted, don't download it to this folder, but always copy-paste it into that folder.
+Or edit the batch script so it does a copy of it on it's own.
 You will probably need the one for 3.59, not sure what version the sigs are there for.

 ```batch
 @ECHO OFF